daviscyl/Deep-Reinforcement-Learning-Tennis/README.md

 The Unity environment `Tennis.app` only runs on Macs, for Windows users, download the Windows 32-bit version [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip).

+Please follow the instruction in the [Udacity DRLND Instructions](https://github.com/udacity/deep-reinforcement-learning#dependencies) on setting up the environment.

 ### Instructions

 - Run all the block cells `Report.ipynb` to initiate the environment and go through the trainings.